kapitainsky/handbreak-RaspberryPi/README.md

 take a break - it finishes in about 30 min on RPi 3B+, twice as long on RPi 2B+

-### 8. when finished we should have excecutable binary HandBrakeCLI in our build folder
+### 8. when finished we should have excecutable binaries ready

+- CLI: build/HandBrakeCLI
+- GUI: build/gtk/src/ghb

 ### 9. we can use it straight away or install properly